 Globalization, neoliberalism, economic sociology, Eastern Europe, socialism and postsocialism, gentrification, Washington, DC

-Professor Bockman works in economic sociology, urban sociology, sociology of globalization, and East European Studies.
+Professor Bockman works in globalization studies, economic sociology, urban studies, and East European Studies.
 Her book Markets in the Name of Socialism: The Left-Wing Origins of Neoliberalism was published by Stanford University Press.
-In her research, Bockman uses comparative and historical methods, moving beyond studies of nation states to explorations of transnational trends, such as neoliberalism and the non-aligned movement.
+In her research and teaching, Bockman uses comparative and historical methods, moving beyond studies of nation states to explorations of transnational trends, such as neoliberalisms, socialisms, and the non-aligned movement.
+She has been nominated for a 2021 George Mason University Teaching Excellence Award.

 "Structural Adjustment,” Wiley-Blackwell Encyclopedia of Sociology (2016).